rubienr/network-monitoring/README.md

 Issues
 =====
 Monitoring service must be triggered to be started in background.
-This is done by calling [1] once.
+This is done on the admin site.

 Purge Probes